 For over a century, Les Sauveteurs en Mer has been committed to safeguarding human life at sea and on the coast.
 With 32 Training & Intervention Centres and 218 stations through the country, they conduct 5,200 interventions and rescue 7,700 people each year.
 We'll be supporting their Lège Cap Ferret location, closest to our operations in Cap Ferret.

-United States – Weston County Fire Protection District
+United States – Weston and Niobrara County Fire Protection Districts

 The Weston County Fire Protection District, a local community volunteer fire department, is close to our operations in Wyoming, and relies heavily on donors to ensure their firefighters have the necessary training, trucks and protective equipment to safely respond to fires.
 In addition to three fire stations, the District places wildland engines at strategic rural locations to provide quicker responses to wildfires.